Slovak Air Force: 81st Wing "Sliač Air Base"

 The 81st Wing Air Base should function as standard base for all fighter aircraft as well as trainer aircraft of Slovak Air Force.
-But because of reconstruction of the base, all aircraft were relocated to 46th Wing.
-After the reconstruction of the base is completed, it will again host fighter and trainer jets such as F-16 Block 70/72 and Aero L-39.
+However, currently due to the reconstruction of the base, all aircraft were relocated to 46th Wing.
+Once the reconstruction of the base is completed, it will once again host fighter and trainer jets such as the F-16 Block 70 and the L-39.

 46th Wing "Dopravné krídlo Milana Rastislava Štefánika"

-The 46th Wing is at the moment only active air base of Slovak Air Force that is able to host fighter jets as well as subsonic aircraft.
-But is meant to be home for all transport aircraft as Alenia C-27J Spartan and Let L-410 Turbolet.
+At the moment, the 46th Wing is the only active air base of Slovak Air Force that is able to host fighter jets as well as subsonic aircraft.
+However, it is meant to be the home for all transport aircraft such as the Alenia C-27J Spartan and the Let L-410 Turbolet.

 51st Wing "Prešov Air Base"

-The 51st Wing is the home base for all helicopters of Slovak Air Force, which also includes a helicopter repair company.
-The air base operates 19 helicopters, 10 Mil Mi-17 and 9 Sikorsky UH-60 Black Hawks.
+The 51st Wing is the home base for all helicopters of the Slovak Air Force, which also includes a helicopter repair company.
+The air base operates 15 helicopters, four Mil Mi-17 and 11 Sikorsky UH-60M Black Hawks.

 2nd Air Force Brigade

-The 2nd Zvolen Air Force Brigade is the Air Force Brigade of the Armed Forces of the Slovak Republic based in Zvolen.
-The brigade is a part of the NATO Integrated Air and Missile Defense System (NATINADS).
+The 2nd Air Force Brigade is the Air Force Command Brigade of the Slovak Air Force and it is based in Zvolen.
+The brigade is a part of the NATO Integrated Air and Missile Defence System (NATINAMDS).